USEPA/EPA_OMEGA_Model/doc/source/3_running_and_understanding_the_demo.rst

     Note: Context help is always available by hovering the cursor over an element.

-*  Element 1 - Page Selection
+*  Element 1 - Tab Selection
-    Tabs to select the various pages of the GUI.
+    Tabs to select areas of the GUI.

 ::

-    Note: The 'Results' page is not currently active.
+    Note: The 'Results' tab is not currently active.

 *  Element 2 - Input Batch File
     Allows the user to select the Input Batch File.
 The Input Batch File is a standard OMEGA input file that describes the complete parameters for a model run.
-The Input Batch File may be selected from the file menu or the button to the right of the element field.
+The Input Batch File may be selected from the file menu or the "..." button within the element field.
 When the Input Batch File is selected, the complete path be displayed.
 Hovering the cursor over the complete path will display just the base file name.

 *  Element 3 - Output Batch Directory
     Allows the user to select the Output Batch Directory.
 The Output Batch Directory instructs OMEGA where to store the results of a model run.
-The Output Batch Directory may be selected from the file menu or the button to the right of the element field.
+The Output Batch Directory may be selected from the file menu or the folder button within the element field.
 When the Output Batch Directory is selected, the complete path be displayed.
 Hovering the cursor over the complete path will display just the base file name.

 *  Element 4 - Project Description
-    Allows the user to enter any useful text that will be saved in the Configuration File for future reference.
+    Allows the user to enter any useful text that will be saved in an optional Configuration File for future reference.
 This element is free format text to allow standard functions (such as copy and paste) to be used.
 The saved text will be displayed whenever the Configuration File is opened.

 *  Element 5 - Event Monitor
     The Event Monitor prompts the user during model run setup (file selection, etc.) and keeps a running record of OMEGA model execution in real time.
 This is a standard text field to allow simple copying of text as needed for further study or debugging purposes.
+Log files are also produced in the batch and session output folders as the model runs, in fact the Event Monitor echoes these files as the model runs.

 *  Element 6 - Run Model
     When everything is properly configured, this button will be enabled for initiation of the OMEGA model run.